AdobeDocs/experience-platform.en/help/identity-service/features/namespaces.md

 ## Namespaces in identity data

 Supplying the namespace for an identity depends on the method you use for providing identity data.
-For details on providing data identity data, please see the section on [supplying identity data](./home.md#supplying-identity-data-to-identity-service) in the [!DNL Identity Service] overview.
+For details on providing data identity data, please read the [[!DNL Identity Service] implementation guide](../implementation.md).

 ## Next steps

-Now that you understand the key concepts of identity namespaces, you can begin to learn how to work with your identity graph using the [identity graph viewer](./ui/identity-graph-viewer.md).
+Now that you understand the key concepts of identity namespaces, you can begin to learn how to work with your identity graph using the [identity graph viewer](../ui/identity-graph-viewer.md).